Unsupervised Material Fingerprinting: Ultra-fast hyperelastic model discovery from full-field experimental measurements: Results and discussion

 \subsection{Cosine similarity}

 To illustrate the inner workings of Material Fingerprinting, and in particular the pattern recognition based on Cosine similarity, we show in \cref{fig:cosine_similarity} the Cosine similarity computed for all fingerprints in the database.
-The computed Cosine similarities are ordered by magnitude, such that the most suitable fingerprint appears on the left.
+These similarities are ordered by magnitude, such that the most suitable fingerprint appears on the left.
 These plots highlight that multiple fingerprints in the database can yield similar similarity values, indicating that several models and combinations of material parameters are comparably capable of describing the data.
 This behavior is expected, as some models in the database can be viewed as generalizations of others, as is the case for the Neo-Hookean, generalized Neo-Hookean, and Ogden models.
 We observe that, particularly for Sylgard, many models exhibit similar Cosine similarity values.
 This is reasonable because, as shown later, the material response of Sylgard is close to linear under the experimental conditions.
+The experimental data are restricted to relatively small deformations, with strains remaining below \qty{10}{\%}.

 To further illustrate the pattern recognition algorithm based on Cosine similarity, we present in \cref{fig:fingerprint_comparison_cosine_similarity} the measured normalized fingerprints together with the best-matching normalized fingerprints from the database.
 The vectors are shown as graphs, with the vector index on the horizontal axis and the corresponding vector entries on the vertical axis.
 The left entries correspond to forces, and the right entries correspond to displacements in the fingerprint vectors.
 We observe a high level of agreement between the measured and identified fingerprints.